 |Open File Information Sessions for Applicants: In early November, the OAA provides detailed information to students who plan to apply to graduate schools of health professions in the upcoming cycle.
 We provide information on the Open File process, details regarding the Health Professions Advising Committee (HPAC), the application services and timelines, available resources, and much more.
 We strongly recommend that juniors and seniors planning to apply to medical or dental school attend one of these presentations.||Click here to see the Open File site which contains 2018 dates|

 |Health Professions Fair: Each spring semester, the OAA hosts a number of medical, and other health professional schools from across the country.
 This is a wonderful opportunity for interested students to speak with admission counselors from a variety of institutions and health professions program types.
 To begin preparing for the fair, review Tips for Making the Most of the Health Professions Fair.||Monday, February 25, 2019|

 Current Rice students and recent Rice alumni may join our health professions newsletter mailing list.
 If you would like to be added to the mailing list, please email firstname.lastname@example.org with your First Name, Last Name, Email, and Graduation Date.
 This newsletter communicates updates and events for students interested in pursuing a career in the health professions.

 JAMP, the Joint Admission Medical Program, is a Texas specific program created to support and encourage highly qualified, economically disadvantaged students pursuing a medical education within the Texas Medical School system.
 Interested applicants should read our information for prospective students.

-A growing number of Rice students (and pre-professional students across the nation) take time off between their Bachelor's degree and professional degree.
+A growing number of Rice students (and pre-professional students across the nation) take time off between their Bachelor's degree and professional degree for a gap year or growth year.
 Click to learn more.